dzikoysk/reposilite/reposilite-site/data/guides/integrations/nginx.md

 }
 ```

-Depending on your inital setup of Reposilite the IP address to use will vary.
+Depending on your inital setup of Reposilite, the IP address to use will vary.

-If you want to reference a Reposilite instance running on a different machine, use it's IP address
+* If you want to reference a Reposilite instance running on a different machine, use its IP address
 or a domain name pointing to it.
-If Reposilite runs on the same machine (possibly in a Docker
+* If Reposilite runs on the same machine (possibly in a Docker
 container), use `localhost`.
-If you are using Docker compose to provision both Reposilite and Nginx
+* If you are using Docker Compose to combine both, Reposilite and Nginx,
-you can simply reference the Reposilite instance via it's service name directly and do not need to
+you can simply reference the Reposilite instance via its service name directly and you do not need to
 expose any port of the Reposilite container (see [Networking in Compose](https://docs.docker.com/compose/networking/)).

 Also, don't forget to change the port according to your Reposilite startup parameters.